Train GraphicClick on the map to explore geographics

 NRE on twitter this morning then spelt Philip's name wrong by using two L's instead of one.
 Needless to say, go and look at twitter if you want to see a pile on - this time totally deserved.

-I suspect the RDG(resolve) had something to do with this, as most TOCs piled on to change & signal - thanks go to the few (GWR (Great Western Railway) & Chiltern amongst them who only made limited changes which didn't affect the accessibility of their website.
+I suspect the RDG (Rail Delivery Group, or Reading station, depending on context) had something to do with this, as most TOCs piled on to change & signal - thanks go to the few (GWR (Great Western Railway) & Chiltern amongst them who only made limited changes which didn't affect the accessibility of their website.

 Those with illegal websites -